project-gemmi/gemmi/README.md

 # Gemmi Cif Parser

-C++11 header-only library for reading CIF and STAR files.
+C++11 header-only library for reading CIF and STAR files (ATM superset of CIF 1.1 but subset of STAR).

 ## What are STAR and CIF?

 (in case someone comes across this page when looking for serialization format)

-STAR is a human-readable data serialization format (think XML or YAML) widely used in molecular-structure sciences.
+STAR is a human-readable data serialization format (think XML or YAML, but also ASN.1) widely used in molecular-structure sciences.
 It is accompanied by a schema language called DDL.